stratapp-ai/stratapp-ai.github.io/features.md

 ---
 {:.font-weight-bold}

-# strategy execution features, achieving time to value in days
+# strategy execution features, so you achieve time to value in days

 ##### by creating a connected workspace to save time, remove silos, eliminate internal email and engage everyone on what really matters